- Bright yellow flowers grow in clusters of 20 – 200 heads.

 - It is believed that this plant was originally grown in Canada as an ornamental, and escaped cultivation.

-- Common tansy is now growing invasively across Canada.-Each plant can produce over 2000 seeds and these seeds can remain viable in the soil for over 25 years.
+- Each plant can produce over 2000 seeds and these seeds can remain viable in the soil for over 25 years.

 Consequences of invasion